Cetearyl Alcohol (50/50, e.q. Lanette O)

 - Product Code: 480

-Zetearyl alcohol is used to stabilize emulsion, increase the viscosity of creams or lotions, enhance moisturizer, as Cetearyl Alcohol has built-in emollient properties.
+Cetearyl Alcohol is used to help stabilize emulsions, increase the viscosity of creams or lotions, and enhance the effectiveness of moisturizers because Cetearyl Alcohol has emollient properties in itself.

 - -